open-telemetry/opentelemetry-go/RELEASING.md

 ## Semantic Convention Generation

 If a new version of the OpenTelemetry Specification has been released it will be necessary to generate a new semantic convention package from the YAML definitions in the specification repository.
-There is a `semconvgen` utility installed by `make tools` that can be used to generate the a package with the name matching the specification version number under the `semconv` package.
+There is a `semconvgen` utility installed by `make tools` that can be used to generate a package with the name matching the specification version number under the `semconv` package.
 This will ideally be done soon after the specification release is tagged.
 Make sure that the specification repo contains a checkout of the the latest tagged release so that the generated files match the released semantic conventions.

 There are currently two categories of semantic conventions that must be generated, `resource` and `trace`.